karlfleener/algorithm-visualizer/README.md

 * Users can choose from a selection of sorting algorithms to visualize
 * Users can increase/decrease amount of elements to sort
-* Users can increase/decrease the sorting time
+* Users can increase/decrease the sorting speed
 * Users can reset/randomize elements

 <div>